SohamC09/SohamC09/README.md

-- 👋 Hi, I’m Soham.
-- 👀 I’m an AI Enthusiast.
+- 👋 Hi there!
+I'm Soham, an M.Tech student at the Indian Institute of Technology, Hyderabad (IIT Hyderabad).
 - 🌱 I’m currently learning RL applications in Control Theory.
 - 📫 Here's my mail id to reach out : sohamchatterjee9811@gmail.com